Home

 ~~ 1:1-7, The Qur'an

-The adult mind shall eventually realise that The Fatihah is really for all of us.
-What does it indeed tell of mankind when some of its most mathematically gifted minds are behaving in violation of all of the lines above?
-They are busy creating new idols, ones that are a creation of their coding; those who mistakenly equate maximisation of intellect alone to progressing on the straight path; who take as role models those who are a far cry from 'those You have blessed'; and who certainly, as per the monkey on the moon, have gone terribly astray.
-Hope and mercy watch over them that they let not their enthusiasm draw them in the direction where they earn anger.
+The mature mind shall eventually realise that The Fatihah folds the entire mankind within itself.
+And if such be the case then what does it indeed tell of mankind when some of its most mathematically gifted minds are behaving in violation of all of the lines above?
+They are busy creating new idols, those that are a creation of their coding; those who mistakenly equate maximisation of intellect alone to progressing on the straight path; who take as role models them who are a far cry from 'those You have blessed'; and who certainly, as per the monkey on the moon, have gone terribly astray.
+May hope and mercy watch over them, so that they let not their enthusiasm lure them to the way where they earn anger.

-It, The Fatihah, is also what shall always distinguish man from the machine, for it offers man a chance to turn inwards, examine his own behaviour, reach a conclusion that he has strayed way too far and prompt him to turn a few pages to find the definition of the straight path 'encapsulated' within a single ayat:
+The meaning behind The Fatihah is also what shall always distinguish man from the machine, for it offers man a chance to turn inwards, examine his own behaviour, reach a conclusion that he has strayed way too far and thus prompt him to turn a few pages to find the definition of the straight path 'encapsulated' within a single ayat:

 to East or West: